dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     indicates otherwise.*

 1. Otherwise, *e* is still ambiguous.
-This can only happen when *e* is non-empty but contains only `spreadElement`s.
+This can only happen when *e* is non-empty but contains no *leaf elements*.
+In other words, it contains only spreads or spreads wrapped in if and for elements.
 In this case, the disambiguation will happen during type inference, defined below.

+If this process successfully disambiguates the literal, then we say that *e* is "unambiguously a map" or "unambiguously a set", as appropriate.

 ### Type inference